4.9-Stars

 Age

-One of the most common reasons wiring insulation frays over decades of use is simply old age and natural material degradation.
+Over decades of use, one of the most common reasons wiring insulation frays is old age and natural material degradation.
 The copper conductors inside the cables are durable, but the plastic, rubber, or fabric wrapping them eventually break down from years of heat cycles, oxygen exposure, and other environmental stresses.
-Even high-quality insulation will eventually crack, dry out, or rot after 30-40 years in a home.
+Even high-quality insulation will ultimately crack, dry out, or rot after 30-40 years in a home.

 Friction